Lollia Paulina: Marriages and rivals

-The first husband of Paulina was Publius Memmius Regulus, a man of consular rank, who served as a suffect consul in 31 and later, as a Roman Governor.
+Paulina's first husband was Publius Memmius Regulus, a man of consular rank, who served as a suffect consul in 31 and later as a Roman governor.
 Tacitus describes him as a man of 'dignity, who was a person of influence and good name', who died in 62.

-In 38, Paulina was with Regulus at the province he was governing when Caligula ordered her to leave her husband upon overhearing a remark about the beauty of her grandmother.
+In 38, Paulina was with Regulus in the province he was governing when Caligula ordered her to leave her husband upon overhearing a remark about the beauty of her grandmother.
 She was forced to divorce Regulus and marry Caligula, becoming his third wife and Roman Empress that same year.
 Caligula divorced her after six months of marriage, ostensibly because she was infertile, and forbade her to sleep with or associate with another man.

-In 48, Paulina became a rival to the sister of Caligula, Agrippina the Younger.
-Paulina was considered as a choice as the fourth wife of the paternal uncle of Caligula, the Roman emperor Claudius, following the death of the third wife of Claudius, the Roman empress Valeria Messalina.
+In 48, Paulina became a rival to Caligula's sister Agrippina the Younger.
+Paulina was considered as a potential fourth wife for Caligula's paternal uncle, the Roman emperor Claudius, following the execution of his third wife, the Roman empress Valeria Messalina.
 In 49, Agrippina the Younger married Claudius.
 Sometime after, Agrippina the Younger had Paulina charged with sorcery, accused of having entered into forbidden consultations with astrologers.
-Without a hearing, the property of Paulina (including her gardens) was confiscated and she was sent into exile.
-Tacitus reported that Paulina was forced to commit suicide under the watch of a colonel of the Guards and implied that this was done under the orders of Agrippina the Younger.
+Without a hearing, Paulina's property (including her gardens) was confiscated and she was sent into exile.
+Tacitus reported that Paulina was forced to commit suicide under the watch of a colonel of the Guards and implied that this was done on the orders of Agrippina the Younger.
 A sepulchre was not erected in her honor until the reign of the Roman emperor Nero.

 Reputation

 Paulina is mentioned in Natural History by Pliny the Elder.
-Pliny the Elder mentions Paulina as an example of Roman ostentation for wearing a large share of her inheritance to a dinner party in the form of jewellery worth to the value of 50 million sesterces.
-She would wear her jewels in her hair, round her neck, arms and fingers.
-The complaint of Pliny the Elder was made in the context of Rome spending enormous amounts for importing Ancient India's 'useless' pepper and pearls, as worn by Paulina even around her shoes.
+Pliny mentions Paulina as an example of Roman ostentation for wearing a large share of her inheritance to a dinner party in the form of jewellery worth 50 million sesterces.
+She would wear her jewels in her hair, and around her neck, arms, and fingers.
+Pliny's complaint was made in the context of Rome spending enormous amounts importing Ancient India's 'useless' pepper and pearls, as worn by Paulina even on her shoes.

 In fiction

-Paulina is a character in the novel series, I, Claudius written by Robert Graves.
+Paulina is a character in the novel series, I, Claudius, written by Robert Graves.